hzeller/beagleg/README.md

 to a pseudo-terminal in case your printer-software only talks to a terminal (haven't tried that yet, please let me know if it works).

-Note, there can only be one open TCP connection at any given time.
+Note, there can only be one open TCP connection at any given time (after all, there is only one physical machine).

 ### Axis to Motor mapping

-Each board has a number of connectors for motors and switches to which you connect your physical motors to.
+Each board has a number of connectors for motors and switches to which you connect your physical motors and end-switches to.

 To intuitively map these connector positions to logical axes names, the `machine-control` binary can be configured with command line flags with a string that associates the motor position (=string position) with the actual axis (name of axis).
+You can map the same axis letter to multiple positions, if you mirror motors.
+Lower- and uppper-case of that letter flip the direction.

-In the following example configuration of a [Bumps cape][bumps] with 5 connectors, the X axis on the very left
-(with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and finally the Y axis is on the very right (more space for two connectors which I need for my Type-A machine).
+In the following example configuration of a [Bumps cape][bumps] with 5 connectors, we want the `X` axis on the very left, then another, mirrored X axis motor, turning in the opposite direction (lowercase `x`), third is `Z`, fourth (second-last) is `E` (extrusion for a 3D printer), and finally the `Y` axis is on the very right.

 The mapping is configured with:

-        ./machine-control --axis-mapping "X_ZEY"  ...
+        ./machine-control --axis-mapping "XxZEY"  ...

-(TODO: make example for mirrored axes)

 Similarly, the `--min-endswitch` and `--max-endswitch` takes a string with axis letters, where the string position represents the connector position on your cape and the letter the